Shell and UK's First Utility target German retail power market

 They will be able to collect bonus points with the new products which can be exchanged against goods or discounts on gasoline.

-First Utility will administer the contracts and pay license fees to Shell.
+First Utility will administer the contracts and pay licence fees to Shell.

 “This agreement allows us to access the household market in Germany through a trusted relationship with First Utility,” said Jonathan McCloy, general manager for northwest Europe for Shell Energy Europe.